MattDeDuck/Balance-of-Bum-bo/README.md

 Status: Unreleased

-Here I am setting out to help rebalance The Legend of Bum-Bo based on what the community feels should be adjusted.
+Putting together a compilation of balances the community have suggested and working on testing them out.

 ---
 ## Being Tested